NicholasPerell/Artemis/README.md

 Stores the most basic information for each possible piece of narrative delivery.
 This includes:
 - <ins>ID:</ins> string used to access the database found in the fletcher it is connected to.
-- <ins>Priority Value:</ins> int value used by the archer
+- <ins>Priority Value:</ins> int value used by the archer.
+Can use the "COND" keyword to get the number of criteria in the rule.
-- <ins>Rule:</ins> flags that must be set to specified criteria (otherwise the datapoint will be skipped over by the archer)
+- <ins>Rule:</ins> flags that must be set to specified criteria (otherwise the arrow will be skipped over by the archer)
-- <ins>How to handle busy:</ins> Enum.
-If the fletchers tries to fire the data point, but the delivery actor is busy, what is done?
+- <ins>How to handle busy:</ins> if the archer tries to fire the arrow, but the bow is busy, what is done?
 There are a couple options:
   - CANCEL: Retreat!
 Return the arrow back to the archer that chose it.
-  - QUEUE: Add the datapoint to a queue and wait until the fletcher/bow gets around to it.
+  - QUEUE: Add the arrow to a queue and wait until the fletcher/bow gets around to it.
   - INTERRUPT: Abruptly stop what the delivery actor is doing to deliver a narrative beat, and have it do this one.
   - DELETE: Don't play it, but don't return it to the archer.
-Discard the arrow entirely.
+If the Archer discards arrows, this'll discard the arrow entirely.
   - FRONT_OF_QUEUE: Similar to the queue, but make it cut to the front of the queue.

 ### Archers <img src="https://github.com/nicholas-hoy-champain/narrative-system-project/blob/dev/Assets/Artemis/Editor/Resources/bowman.png?raw=true" alt="Bowman by Lorc" height="50px;" align="right">